 - This includes adopted children under the age of 19

 - If you’re pregnant with a child of someone with IHS, the pregnancy receives coverage.

 - If an infectious disease is present in the household of an IHS member and you live there.

 Getting Help with Medicare and Indian Health Services

 We can assist you in choosing the right plan that works with your IHS benefits.
-Our agents can access your current needs and situation and provide comprehensive and affordable options to provide complete coverage for your needs.
+Our agents can assess your current needs and situation and provide comprehensive and affordable options to provide complete coverage.